w3bdesign/dfweb-v2/README.md

 - Gatsby plugin for generating robots.txt and sitemap.xml
 - UUID for unique IDs for mapped elements
 - Scrollreveal for smooth reveal of content
-- React-pdf for displaying PDF CV
+- React-PDF for displaying PDF CV

 ## TODO